Racism and Child Health

 Health care in the United States is marked by centuries of racial injustice and myriad forms of violence against BIPOC communities.
 BIPOC communities have challenged and actively subverted racist structures in medicine to care for their own health by utilizing community-defined practices and care.

-Our newest brief, Community Health Workers Advancing Child Health Equity, focuses on the community health workforce as a community-led, anti-racist solution in health care delivery for children.
+Our brief, Community Health Workers Advancing Child Health Equity, focuses on the community health workforce as a community-led, anti-racist solution in health care delivery for children.
 This brief explores the power of a community health workforce in advancing child health equity and dismantling systemic racism.

 HARMFUL IMPACTS OF POLICING